 In other regions of Australia, paralysis ticks are not present, but there are brown dog ticks and cattle ticks.
 Brown dog ticks can carry Ehrlichiosis, a tick-borne disease that can be fatal, that up until recently had not been present in Australia.

-However, since 2020, cases of Ehrlichiosis have been detected in northern Western Australia, the Northern Territory and northern South Australia, plus one case in early 2022 a case in Mt Isa, in western Queensland.
+However, since 2020, cases of Ehrlichiosis have been detected in northern Western Australia, the Northern Territory, northern South Australia and northwestern Queensland.
 Find out more about the situation in Western Australia.